GAMINGNOOBdev/baranium/README.md

 It's design allows easy expansion of the available functions in the runtime and easy embedding into other C(++) projects for various purposes.

-## Info
+## Discord
-THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!! <br/>
-Expect somewhat regular updates but don't expect a fully finished release in a short time. <br/>
-To see more indepth stuff and ask questions, join the newly created discord server that will be as inactive as every other server you may know. https://discord.gg/8R5YyM3MEn
+To see more indepth stuff and ask questions, join the [discord server](https://discord.gg/8R5YyM3MEn) that will be as inactive as every other server you may know.

 ## Language specifications
 baranium was originally designed to be used with a game engine and